 Patrick Miles, Jr. was nominated by President Barack Obama on March 29, 2012 to serve as U.S. Attorney.
 He is the first African American to hold that position in the Western District of Michigan.
 He was confirmed by the United States Senate on June 29, 2012 and assumed office on July 9, 2012.
 He resigned from office effective noon on January 20, 2017 at the end of the Obama Administration.

 Prior to serving as U.S. Attorney, Mr. Miles was a member/partner in the Detroit-based international law firm Dickinson Wright residing in the Grand Rapids office and specializing in corporate law.
 After graduating Harvard Law School in 1991, he joined the Varnum law firm based in Grand Rapids and became a partner in 1997 but left Varnum in 2006 to join Dickinson Wright in its Grand Rapids office.
-Mr. Miles was the 2010 Democratic nominee to represent Michigan’s Third Congressional District in the U.S. House of Representatives.
+Mr. Miles was the 2010 Democratic nominee to represent Michigan’s Third Congressional District in the U.S. House of Representatives, but lost to Republican Justin Amash during the November 2nd general election.

 Mr. Miles re-structured the U.S. Attorney’s Office Criminal Division into four sections to streamline management and increase attorney specialization: Organized Drug Crimes, Financial Crimes, National Security, and Violent Crimes.
 He formed various Units in the four Criminal Division Sections and in the Civil Division for reactive cases and added more Task Forces to proactively collaborate with law enforcement and government agencies as well as to educate the public to prevent or detect crimes.